 Any calendar will tell you warm days and long nights are coming to an end, but if you ask us, summer is a state of mind.
-You can get all the ambiance of a seaside holiday or a day at the beach, without even setting foot outside your living room.
-No matter your zip code, instantly transport yourself to an island locale via these 25 inspiring beach house themed living rooms.
-Then, bring the beach to you with 10 shoppable accessories that make a statement in any house, beachfront or not.
+You can get all the ambiance of a seaside holiday or a day at the beach without even setting foot outside your living room.
+No matter your zip code, instantly transport yourself to an island locale via these 25 inspiring beach house-themed living rooms.

 The easiest way to bring the beach into your home or apartment is to bring in the colors you see when you're sitting seaside.
 Think all shades of blue and teal, paired with sandy tones and deep caramels.